Version: 1.0. Issue date: 05/25/18.

 Our websites will set several types of third-party cookie, and we do not control the operation of any of them.
 The third-party cookies which may be set include:

 Social Media Sites – So you can easily “Like” or share our content on the likes of Facebook, Twitter, Pinterest and other social media sites, we have included sharing buttons on our site.
-At this time, we use a plug-in called Social Warfare which makes the sharing capabilities available to you as a user.
-Social Warfare has stated that they DO NOT collect nor store any information from the users who click on these share buttons.
+At this time, we use a plug-in called Social Pug which makes the sharing capabilities available to you as a user.
+Social Pug has stated that they DO NOT collect nor store any information from the users who click on these share buttons.
 If you click on any of the social sharing buttons available on this site, then that corresponding social sharing site may place cookies on your browser, and your information is subject to their privacy policies.

 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site.